platformsh/platformsh-docs/docs/src/configuration/app/cron.md

 ### Commands

-There are two mutually-exclusive ways to define the cron commands.

-The full version is the following:
+There are two cron-related commands you can specify, one required and one optional.

 ```yaml
 crons: